CambridgeSemiticsLab/BH_time_collocations/readme.md

 *Cite:* <a href="https://doi.org/10.5281/zenodo.3626240"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.3626240.svg" alt="DOI"></a> or
 [![SWH](https://archive.softwareheritage.org/badge/origin/https://github.com/CambridgeSemiticsLab/BH_time_collocations/)](https://archive.softwareheritage.org/browse/origin/https://github.com/CambridgeSemiticsLab/BH_time_collocations/)

-## See the Data and Results

-* [primary dataset](data/main_dataset/) - This is the primary dataset used for analyses in the project
-* [analyses notebooks](results/notebooks) - This section contains active and ongoing analyses in the form of Jupyter notebooks.
-Research questions are posed, and the data is then explored, analyzed, and visualized to arrive at answers.

 ## Directory Contents

-* [archive](archive) – Previous states of this project.
-Archived before major re-organizations.
-* [data](data) — The data used for the analysis along with scripts used to produce the data.
-Sources include [BHSA](https://github.com/ETCBC/bhsa) and custom datasets.
+The base data for the project is produced in a [Snakemake](snakemake.readthedocs.io/) pipeline, which can be found under [workflow/Snakefile](workflow/Snakefile).

+* [workflow](workflow) - scripts, notebooks, and data used for producing the primary datasets for analysis.
+Includes Snakemake pipeline.
+* [results](results) - all output from the pipeline and analyses scripts in workflow go here
-* [docs](docs) — Project and code documentation, including bibliography.txt, as well as images/files for displaying in markdown.
+* [docs](docs) - project and code documentation as well as images/files for displaying in markdown
-* [results](results) — Work in progress.
-This is the main analysis.
-It contains notebooks, graphs, and tables for the dissertation.
-* [thesis](thesis) - Work in progress.
-My PhD thesis in (xe)LaTex.
-Data is imported into the thesis straight from the results directory.
+* [thesis](thesis) - the PhD thesis in (Xe)Latex; to be updated with full copy when complete
-* [tools](tools) – Python package containing code for generating data and producing/analyzing results.
+* [archive](archive) - previous states of the project, kept in archive for easily referring back to

 # Project Description